MohammedAhmedZakiuddin/DB_PROJECT-1/README.md

 # DB_PROJECT-1

-Which tools you used for the project.
+Tools you used for the project.
 (Readme file)

 The tools that were used for creating this RRS project were -- Microsoft SQL Server Management Studio - 18